TheBueckert/Developer_Exercise_Clyde/README.md

 and [this codepen](https://alvarotrigo.com/blog/hamburger-menu-css/) for the clock.

 In all there were a few things I wish I did differently.
 Some files could be trimmed down, and parts of the experience made smoother.
-Importing the local JSON file into safari was also quite a headache.
+Importing the local JSON file into Safari was also quite a headache.
 At the end of the day, this was a great learning experience, and I am very happy that I took it on.

 ## Other references: